bilalmalik101/Lab2.0/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?
+answer:
+value we get: The area is 0.000000 square units. its not correct.

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?
+Answer:
+value we get:The area is 0.000000 square units. its not correct because the prcedance of division and multiplication is same.

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.
+answer: The area is 7.500000 square units. correct value we get after the fixing area.c program.